The Notorious B.I.G.: 1994: Ready to Die and marriage to Faith Evans

-Ready to Die reached No. 15 on the Billboard 200 chart, sold 500,000 copies in its first week, and was certified four times platinum.
+Ready to Die reached No. 15 on the Billboard 200 chart, sold 57,000 copies in its first week, and was certified four times platinum.
 The album shifted attention back to East Coast hip-hop at a time when West Coast hip-hop dominated U.S. charts.
 It received positive reviews upon release and has been widely praised in retrospect.
 In addition to "Juicy", the album produced two other hit singles: the platinum-selling "Big Poppa", which topped the U.S. rap chart; and "One More Chance", which sold one million copies in 1995 (the year of its release).
 Busta Rhymes recalled seeing Wallace handing out copies of Ready to Die from his home, which the former saw as "his way of marketing himself".
 In 1994, Wallace formed the hip-hop group Junior M.A.F.I.A., which included many of his childhood friends, such as Lil' Kim and Lil' Cease.
 The name is a backronym for "Masters at Finding Intelligent Attitudes".

-Around the time of the album's release, Wallace formed a friendship with fellow rapper Tupac Shakur in Los Angeles.
-Lil' Cease remembered the two as being very close, often traveling together when they were not working.
-He noted that Wallace frequently visited Shakur's home, and they spent time together whenever Shakur was in California or Washington, D.C.
-Yukmouth, an Oakland emcee, stated that Wallace's style was influenced by Shakur.
 Wallace also befriended basketball player Shaquille O'Neal.
 O'Neal said they were introduced during a listening session for "Gimme the Loot"; Wallace mentioned him in the lyrics and attracted O'Neal to his music.
 O'Neal requested a collaboration with Wallace, which resulted in the song "You Can't Stop the Reign".
 According to Combs, Wallace would not collaborate with "anybody he didn't really respect" and that Wallace paid O'Neal his respect by "shouting him out".
 In 2015, Daz Dillinger, a frequent collaborator with Shakur, said that he and Wallace were "cool", with Wallace traveling to meet him to smoke cannabis and record two songs.